MrManny/MrManny.github.io/index.md

 For business stuff, you can probably just check my [LinkedIn] profile, I guess.

 Currently, I am doing Product Owner shenanigans at [Dynatrace].
-We're currently working on the [Site Reliability Guardian] and the Dynatrace Backstage Plug-in.
+We're currently working on the Site Reliability Guardian, the Dynatrace Backstage Plug-in, GitLab for Workflows, PagerDuty, ServiceNow, and RedHat Event-Driven Ansible.
 Check us out, we are great!

-I know my [GitHub] profile is a bit barren; my main contributions are usually held in private repositories all across GitLab, BitBucket, and GitHub.
+I know my [GitHub] profile is a bit barren; my main contributions are mostly in private repositories all across GitLab, BitBucket, and GitHub.
 I swear, I will try to do *something* useful with my GitHub profile… some day!
 I have *plenty* of ideas.